Hsquarehello/mern-nextjs-ecommerce/SPEC.md

 - MongoDB and required environment variables allow the backend to build and start.
 - Seed data appears in the storefront after running `npm run seed`.
 - Customers can register, log in, browse, search, filter, and paginate products.
+- Customers can open `/search` from the navbar, type immediately without an additional input click, and receive debounced product results.
+- Search results preserve the query in the URL and support pagination through the backend product endpoint.
 - Admins can manage products and view, filter, search, paginate, and update orders.
 - Checkout returns a Stripe client secret for a non-empty cart.
 - A verified successful Stripe webhook creates one paid order per payment intent.